combigdata/spark-cdh/docs/building-spark.md

 ## Building with Mesos support

     ./build/mvn -Pmesos -DskipTests clean package

+## Building with Kafka 0.8 support

+Kafka 0.8 support must be explicitly enabled with the `kafka-0-8` profile.
+Note: Kafka 0.8 support is deprecated as of Spark 2.3.0.

+    ./build/mvn -Pkafka-0-8 -DskipTests clean package

+Kafka 0.10 support is still automatically built.

 ## Building for Scala 2.10
 To produce a Spark package compiled with Scala 2.10, use the `-Dscala-2.10` property: